Learn more about how to forecast cash flow on Dumessy

 If you’re a growing business, or you draw revenue from a volatile industry, it can be tough to create an accurate cash flow forecast.
 Here are some best practices:

-- Be Conservative with Projections: It is only natural to be optimistic at the outset, but we should use conservative revenue projections here.
+• Be Conservative with Projections: It is only natural to be optimistic at the outset, but we should use conservative revenue projections here.
 Cash shortages can occur when inflows are overestimated or expenses are undervalued.

-- Factor in Seasonality and Cycle: If your business experiences fluctuations in season, dial in your forecasts accordingly.
+• Factor in Seasonality and Cycle: If your business experiences fluctuations in season, dial in your forecasts accordingly.
 So, for instance, a retail company might have lots of cash coming in during the holiday season but slower times in the off-season.

-- Be on the lookout for Accounts Receivable: Delinquent customer payments can create serious cash flow problems.
+• Be on the lookout for Accounts Receivable: Delinquent customer payments can create serious cash flow problems.
 If you include expected payment terms and a clause for late payments, you won't overestimate your cash inflows.

-- Update FAQs: A cash flow forecast should create a virtuous circle.
-Revisiting your forecast on a monthly or even weekly basis can help you react to shifts in real time.
+• Revisiting your forecast on a month-to-month or even weekly basis assist you to react to shifts in real time.

-IF YOU HAVE THE INTENTION TO USE A SPREAD SHEET, USE FORECASTING SOFTWARE OR TOOLS:
+IF YOU HAVE THE INTENTION TO USE A SPREAD SHEET, USE FORECASTING SOFTWARE OR TOOLS

 For many small enterprises, a tool or device that ➔will relate cash flow forecast to actual product sales, ➔is not only linking cash flow forecast to sales, ➔is tying cash flow forecast to real ornament sales with a spreadsheet.